rsoika/ben.js/src/site/markdown/index.md

 	<div class="col-4">
           <h1>Simple</h1>
 	<p>Ben.JS is based on an easy to learn Model-View-Controller (MVC) pattern.
 This pattern separates your application into logical building blocks.
-Take a tour through the <a href="tutorial.html">5 Minutes tutorial</a> to learn how to start with Ben.JS, or take a look on the guideline to find further information.
+Take a tour through the <a href="tutorial.html">5 Minutes Tutorial</a> to learn how to start with Ben.JS, or take a look on the <a href="guidebook.html">guidebook</a> to find further information.
 	</p>

 	</div>